kossiitkgp/KWoC-Backend/README.md

   - `description`: The description for the project.
   - `tags`: The JSON string of an array of tags applied to the project.
   - `repo_link`: A link to the project repository.
-  - `com_channel`: A link to the official communication channel of the repository.
+  - `comm_channel`: A link to the official communication channel of the repository.
   - `readme_link`: A link to the README file of the project.
   - `mentor`: An object with the `name` and `username` of the project's mentor.
   - `secondary_mentor`: An object with the `name` and `username` of the project's secondary mentor.